awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 HINT: Please REINDEX it.
 ```

-When the index is corrupted and autovacuum is attempting to run against the table, you contend with an already running autovacuum session\.
-When you issue a "[REINDEX](https://www.postgresql.org/docs/current/static/sql-reindex.html) " command, you take out an exclusive lock on the table\.
-Write operations are blocked, and also reads that use that specific index\.
+When the index is corrupted and autovacuum is attempting to run on the table, you contend with an already running autovacuum session\.
+When you issue a [REINDEX](https://www.postgresql.org/docs/current/static/sql-reindex.html) command, you take out an exclusive lock on the table\.
+Write operations are blocked, and also read operations that use that specific index\.

 **To reindex a table when autovacuum is running on the table**

-1. Open two sessions to the database containing the table you want to vacuum\.
+1. Open two sessions to the database containing the table that you want to vacuum\.
 For the second session, use "screen" or another utility that maintains the session if your connection is dropped\.

 1. In session one, get the PID of the autovacuum session running on the table\.